 Students will be provided instruction regarding human sexuality that is appropriate for students' age and gender.
+Students in 6th grade through 12th grade will be provided training regarding sexual abuse that is trauma-informed and developmentally appropriate.
 District Policy provides information about the requirements related to content.
-Parents/guardians have the right to remove their student from any part of human sexuality instruction.
-All curriculum materials used in the District's human sexuality instruction are available for review prior to its use in instruction.
+Parents/guardians have the right to remove their student from any part of human sexuality instruction or sexual abuse training.
+All curriculum materials used in the District's human sexuality instruction and sexual abuse training are available for review prior to its use in instruction.
 Students will begin receiving this instruction in the 5th grade, and parents will be notified ahead of time.